hematogender/ua-anthem.bf/README.md

 - `interpreter.py` reads brainfuck code from `anthem.bf` and interpretes it (i.e. prints the anthem) using the brainfuck module from PyPi **<sup>1</sup>**

 **<sup>1<sup/>**
-because I have things to do in life besides implementing yet another brainfuck interprete <sup>*actually I'm too dumb*<sup/>
+because I have things to do in life besides implementing yet another brainfuck interpreter <sup>*actually I'm too dumb*<sup/>

 ## Dependencies